mmbarness/rusty-hooks/Readme.md

     },
 ```

-Every watch path provided in the json will be picked up by rusty-hooks, unless enabled is false, of course.
+Every watch path provided in the json will be picked up by rusty-hooks, unless `enabled` is false, of course.

-Tell rusty-hooks where to find the configuration file by passing it in the cli, like `-- ` From here, you would execute the binary and provide the arguments like this `--watch-path path/that/should/be/watched`.
+Tell rusty-hooks where to find the configuration file by passing it in the cli, like `--script-config ./scripts/scripts_config.json`.
+The config file needs to be adjacent to the scripts themselves for the moment.
 You can also pass a debug level like so: --log_level debug|info|error.
 The log level defaults to error.

 The event triggers rely on the [notify](https://docs.rs/crate/notify/latest) crate's EventKind structs, and at this point rusty-hooks cannot parse EventKind subcategories e.g. Modify(Name(To)).
 If you provide an event trigger of Modify, every kind of Modify event will match.